What Are the Odds? The Earth's Improbable Journey Through Time

 Paleo-World

-We are fascinated by the earth and how it might have looked long before life existed.
+We are fascinated by the Earth and how it might have looked long before life existed.
 We are also fascinated by the age of the dinosaurs and how they lived.
-Scientists say that 65-million years ago the earth was loaded with huge reptiles and flying creatures that were larger than our largest birds are today.
-It must have been a simply awesome sight to see a 80-foot animal approaching you.
+Scientists say that 65 million years ago, the Earth was loaded with huge reptiles and flying creatures that were larger than our largest birds are today.
+It must have been a simply awesome sight to see an 80-foot animal approaching you.
 Even the king of the dinosaurs, the T-Rex, had a terrifying character.
-What most people do not know is that the dinosaurs died out quite suddenly - so quickly they could not even reproduce.
+What most people do not know is that the dinosaurs died out quite suddenly—so quickly they could not even reproduce.

-A huge meteor hit the Yucatan peninsula and it was so powerful that it crushed the earth a full 30-miles below the surface.
-Think of that for a moment.
-The highest jets only go six miles above the earth.
-Such an impact had to drastically change the earth.
+A huge meteor hit the Yucatan Peninsula, and it was so powerful that it crushed the Earth a full 30 miles below the surface.
+The highest jets only go six miles above the Earth, making for a spectacular inferno.
+Such an impact had to drastically change the Earth.
 In fact, the debris was flung so high into the air that it literally rained fire on the animals below.
-The entire continental United States up to Montana and North Dakota was incinerated within TWO minutes of the impact.
-Almost at once the sky turned an ashen gray and sulfur’s from deep inside the earth helped to create an acid-rain that burned the animals below.
+The entire continental United States up to Montana and North Dakota was incinerated within two minutes of the impact.
+Almost at once, the sky turned an ashen gray, and sulfurs from deep inside the Earth helped to create an acid rain that burned the animals below.
 Nothing was spared from the hellfire that was pouring down upon the planet.

 A new study, released in October 2015, indicates that the meteor touched off a massive earthquake, close to 11.3 - 14.4 on the Richter Scale.
 The shaking was violent throughout the earth, setting loose a chain of reactions that affected the Deccan highlands in India.